 Findings

 Of the three groups of students, the second group had the largest ACT Composite score gain of 3.2 scale score points.
 The third group of students had an average ACT Composite score decline of 0.6 scale score points.
-The first group had an average scale score gain of 0.9 points, which is similar to that of students who tested twice under standard-time limits.
-The results of the study raise two important questions: (1) Do students with disabilities benefit from taking the ACT Assessment under extended time?
+The first group had an average scale score gain of 0.9 points, which was similar to that of students who tested twice under standard-time limits.
+The results of these analyses raised two important questions: (1) Do students with disabilities benefit from taking the ACT Assessment under extended time?
 (2) What do these results suggest regarding the 'flagging' of test scores of students who have been provided extended time as a testing accommodation?
-The latter issue is directly related to the concern over comparability of test scores between standard and nonstandard administrations.
+The latter issue was noted as directly related to the concern over comparability of test scores between standard and nonstandard administrations.